The Offsetof Macro In C++ - C++ Programming Tutorial

-In this article, you will learn about the offsetof macro function in C++ with its syntax and examples.
+In this guide, you'll discover the functionality of the offsetof macro function in C++ along with its syntax and illustrative instances.

-The <cstddef> or <stddef.h> header contains the offsetof macro in C++, which is used to find the offset of a given member inside a structure or class.
-It is helpful when working directly with memory layouts, like data structures or hardware registers.
-It is an essential component of low-level programming.
+The <cstddef> or <stddef.h> section houses the offsetof macro within C++, which serves the purpose of determining the offset of a specific member within a structure or class.
+This feature proves to be beneficial when engaged in tasks involving memory organization, such as managing data structures or interfacing with hardware registers.
+Its significance is paramount in the realm of low-level programming.

 Syntax: